 Pastel Society of the West Coast: Brief History and Purpose

-The Pastel Society of the West Coast was effectively “born” in 1984, when I attended an Albert Handell workshop in the San Francisco Bay Area.
-Smitten by the medium, I suggested to him that there should be a society for pastel artists in the western United States.
-He replied that if I were to get the ball rolling, he would help in any way he could.
-With the help of other dedicated artists, we did, and he was good for his word.
+The Pastel Society of the West Coast was effectively “born” in 1984, when Margot Schulzke, a well-known pastelist and author, attended pastelist Albert Handell’s workshop in the San Francisco Bay Area.
+Smitten by the medium, she suggested to him that there should be a society for pastel artists in the western United States.
+He replied that if Margot were to get the ball rolling, he would help in any way he could.
+With the help of other dedicated artists, they did, and he was good for his word.

 By fall of 1985, PSWC was under way.
 Our first meeting was held at the studio of Sally Lyon Smith, in Folsom, California.
 Over fifty people attended.
 Soon after that, we had a little publicity in American Artist Magazine, and membership applications began to roll in.
 Within a few months, our membership soared to about 300, with members in over twenty states.
 Growth continues.
-Despite the development of many other pastel societies in the years since, our membership now runs in the 400 range.
+Despite the development of many other pastel societies in the years since, we are now the second largest pastel society in the United States.